Recent Storm Damage Posts

 Roof damage can be caused by falling objects or the roof itself getting blown away by the strong winds.
 If the roof of a house is destroyed as a result of a hurricane damage, homeowners are advised not to climb to the unstable roof in an attempt to carry out roof repair.
 They should call professionals to do the roof repair for them.

-The first thing homeowners should do after storm damage or wind damage is getting in touch with a storm restoration, water restoration, or home restoration company.
-They are experts in matters to do with storm remediation.
-Additionally, they are probably better equipped to do that since they have powerful tools like a flood pump.
+The first thing homeowners should do after storm damage or wind damage is getting in touch with a storm restoration, water restoration, or home restoration company such as SERVPRO of Bellevue West.
+We are experts in matters to do with storm remediation.
 For a typical homeowner, trying to undertake the storm restoration process without professional help can even be dangerous.

 Visit http://www.SERVPRObellevuewest.com for more information on storm damage.